yysun/apprun-site/src/pages/how-it-works.md

 # How It Works

-You put your code into the directory structure as following:
+You put your AppRun components in the _pages_ directory structure as following:

 ```
 src/